timoxley/chimes/Readme.md

 Most methods work just as they do for `Array.prototype`, though they take the iterable as the first argument and always return an iterator.

-Note  even `every`, `some` and `reduce` return iterators – the last value in the iterator is the value you'd expect from the corresponding `Array.prototype` method.
+Note that even `every`, `some` & `reduce` return iterators – the last value in the iterator is the value you'd expect from the corresponding `Array.prototype` method.

 An iterable is any object that implements `Symbol.iterator` or a generator.